Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

 A top 25 MFA Acting Program in the USA – Backstage, 2018

-The Professional Actor Training Program at the University of North Carolina Chapel Hill is a rigorous three-year Master of Fine Arts program.
-The purpose of the program is two-fold: to offer advanced training to early-career professionals in acting, voice and speech, movement, and professional rehearsal and performance practice; and to provide a bridge by which our graduates, with credibility and a significant circle of professional acquaintance, may enter the profession.
+The Professional Actor Training Program (PATP) at the University of North Carolina Chapel Hill is a rigorous three-year Master of Fine Arts program.
+The program offers advanced training to early-career professionals in acting, includes professional rehearsal and performance practice with PlayMakers Repertory Company; and provides a bridge by which our graduates, with credibility and a significant circle of professional acquaintance, may enter the profession.

 - For many candidates, full or partial competitive stipend and tuition remission